discordjs/guide/guide/popular-topics/audit-logs.md

 client.login('your-token-goes-here');
 ```

-We will again fetchAuditLogs while limiting ourselves to 1 entry, and looking at the `MEMBER_KICK` type.
+We will again fetch audit logs while limiting ourselves to 1 entry, and looking at the `MEMBER_KICK` type.

 ```js
 client.on('guildMemberRemove', async member => {